eyobghiday/PINNs-in-Fluid-Mechanics/README.md

 # PINNs
 This is a <b> two-part </b> project that is being developed for the spring of 2023 at Illinois Tech.
 It's an ongoing project, henceforth the codes and notes are part of the learning experience and not a final product.
 The first section of this project attempts to use PINN on diffusion 2D probelm.
 The main code is the [main_diffussion.py](main_diffusion.py) file.
 The second project will focus on the Navier-Stokes equations, which I haven't finished yet.
 Please feel free to suggest me any ideas or inputs.

 Physics-Informed Neural Networks (PINNs) are a type of neural network that can solve partial differential equations.
 PINNs combine the flexibility of neural networks with the physical constraints of the underlying partial differential equations.
-In this project, we use a PINN to solve the one-dimensional diffusion equation.
+In this project, I utilisea PINN to solve the two-dimensional diffusion equation.
 The PINN takes the initial and boundary conditions as input and predicts the concentration of the diffusing substance at any point in space and time.
-This project aims to solve the one-dimensional diffusion equation using Physics-Informed Neural Networks (PINNs) and visualize the results.
+This project aims to solve the thee diffusion equation using Physics-Informed Neural Networks (PINNs) and visualize the results.
 This project also includes the full [derviation](Eyob_Ghiday_Difussion_Derivation.pdf) of diffusion equation in both polar and carrtesian coordinates.
 The advantages, limitations, and opportunities of using physics-informed neural networks for data-driven simulations are also discussed in the [report](Eyob_PINN_2D_Diffusion_Equation_[2023].pdf).

 ## 1. Diffusion Equation

 The diffusion equation is a partial differential equation that describes the diffusion of a substance in space.
-The one-dimensional form of the diffusion equation is given by:
+The two-dimensional form of the diffusion equation is given by:

+$$ \nabla^2 - \frac{1}{D} \frac{\partial u}{ \partial t} = 0 $$

-$$ \frac{\partial u}{\partial t} = D \frac{\partial^2 u}{\partial x^2} $$
+$$ \frac{\partial^2 u}{ \partial^2 x^2} + \frac{\partial^2 u}{ \partial^2 y^2}  - \frac{1}{D} \frac{\partial u}{ \partial t} = 0 $$

 where $u(x, t)$ is the concentration of the diffusing substance at position $x$ and time $t$, and $D$ is the diffusion coefficient.